Racial Integrity Act of 1924

 In 1924, the Virginia General Assembly enacted the Racial Integrity Act, which reinforced racial segregation by prohibiting interracial marriage and classifying as "White" a person "who has no trace whatsoever of any blood other than Caucasian".
-The act, an outgrowth of the eugenicist and scientific racist ideology widespread at the time, was pushed by Walter Plecker, a staunch advocate of White supremacist policies and eugenics who held the post of registrar of the Virginia Bureau of Vital Statistics.
+The act, an outgrowth of the eugenicist and scientific racist ideology widespread in the United States, was pushed by Walter Plecker, a staunch advocate of White supremacist policies and eugenics who held the post of registrar of the Virginia Bureau of Vital Statistics.

 The Racial Integrity Act required that all birth certificates and marriage certificates in Virginia to include the person's race as either "white" or "colored".
 The Act classified all non-whites, including Native Americans, as "colored".
 The act was part of a series of "racial integrity laws" enacted in Virginia to reinforce racial hierarchies and prohibit the mixing of races; other statutes included the Public Assemblages Act of 1926 (which required the racial segregation of all public meeting areas) and a 1930 act that defined any person with even a trace of sub-Saharan African ancestry as black (thus codifying the so-called "one-drop rule").

 In 1967, the Act was officially overturned by the United States Supreme Court in their ruling Loving v.
 Virginia.
 In 2001, the Virginia General Assembly passed a resolution that condemned the Act for its "use as a respectable, 'scientific' veneer to cover the activities of those who held blatantly racist views".

-History leading to the laws' passage: 1859–1924
+History leading to the laws' passage: 1676–1924

+The history of anti-miscegenation laws in the United States far predates Virginia's Racial Integrity Act.
+By 1924, 29 other states had also passed anti-miscegenation laws.
+These laws outlined racial categories of "white" and "colored", with the latter indicating those with Black, Indigenous, or otherwise non-European ancestry.

+The colony of Virginia enacted its first law banning all marriage between "white" and "colored" people in 1691.
+However, since settler arrival in the region, people had been raising families together across racial lines.

+Bacon's Rebellion: 1676-1677

+In 1676, White settler Nathaniel Bacon led an uprising against Governor William Berkeley.
+He and others who rebelled were motivated by conquests for land when Berkeley refused to sign over all Native lands for settlers' taking.
+Bacon's campaign proclaimed the objective to "ruin and extirpate all Indians in general", and he led a massacre of nearly fifty Pamunkey in what is referred to as Bacon's Rebellion.
+Following this racially-driven coup, he passed Bacon's law, which sanctioned the enslavement of any Native person taken captive.